-Our favorite rewards card of all-time is the Chase Sapphire Preferred® Card.
+Our #1 favorite rewards card for beginners is the Chase Sapphire Preferred® Card.
 With this card, you earn a signup bonus of 50,000 Chase Ultimate Rewards® points for spending $4,000 in the first 3 months.
 Those points are good for $500 in gift cards or $625 in travel when booked through the Chase portal.
-You can also transfer the points to 11 awesome loyalty programs (like Hyatt, Marriott, IHG, United Airlines, Southwest Airlines, and more).
+You can also transfer the points to more than a dozen awesome loyalty programs at a 1:1 ratio.
+(Think brands like Hyatt, Marriott, IHG, United Airlines, Southwest Airlines, and more).
 There is an annual fee of $95, but it’s waived for the first year.

 Co-Branded Credit Cards

 Co-branded credit cards are another great way to earn free travel.
-These cards help you to earn loyalty points toward specific travel brands.
-Then, redeem these points through particular brands to receive free and discounted travel.
+These cards help you earn loyalty points toward specific travel brands.
+Then, you can redeem these points through those brands to receive free and discounted travel.

 Cash Back Cards